staggeredsix/AIWB-pdf-to-podcast-coqui/README.md

    ```
 The make `model-dev` target will let you spin up only the docling service.

-2. **Use Self-hosted NIM**
+2. **Customize LLMs**

-By default this blueprint uses an ensemble of 3 LLMs to generate podcasts.
-The example uses the Llama 3.1-8B, Llama 3.1-70B, & Llama 3.1-405B NIMs for balanced performance and accuracy.
-To use a different model, update the models.json file with the desired model.
-The default models.json calls an NVIDIA-hosted API Catalog endpoints.
-This is the default configuration and is recommended for most users getting started with the blueprint but once you want to adapt the blueprint, locally hosted NIM endpoints are required.
+By default this blueprint uses an ensemble of Llama&nbsp;3 models via Ollama.
+To use a different model, update the models.json file with the desired model endpoint.

 3. **Change the Default Models and GPU Assignments**

 It is easy to swap out different pieces of the stack to optimize GPU usage for available hardware.
-For example, minimize GPU usage by swapping in the smaller Llama 3.1-8B NIM and disabling GPU usage for docling in docker-compose.yaml.
+For example, minimize GPU usage by using the smaller Llama&nbsp;3&nbsp;8B model and disabling GPU usage for docling in docker-compose.yaml.

 4. **Enable Tracing**